 Abstract

-Objective: To assess the frequency of hepatitis B in vaccinated thalassemia major children receiving multiple blood transfusions.
+Objective: To determine the frequency of hepatitis B infection in vaccinated children with beta thalassemia major receiving multiple blood transfusions.

 References